twr14152/containerlabs_sandbox/README.md

 # containerlabs_sandbox
-- 12.17.2026 - Going to test bgp unnumbered in lab ceos_lab/lab3.
+- 12.22.2025 - Change of plans digging in to SR Linux
 - 12.13.2025 - Playing with evpn and vxlan on ceos in ceos_lab/lab4
   - In the lab built out three flavors
     - static vxlan